itsmarsss/Callerphone-Bot/README.md

 ### Text Chats Commands
 `chat` - chat with people from other servers

-`chatuncens` - chat with people from other servers without censorship

 `endchat` - end a pending or existing chat